jmramosr/Pro-C-for-Eclipse/README.md

 ## How to compile the plugin

 🔘 You will need a **computer** with **JDK** installed.
 I suggest a list I tested it and it works.
-You can simply ignore it and use the most recent one.
+You can simply ignore it and use the most recent **JDK**.
 I tested on Windows, but you can use a osX or the Linux flavor you want.

 🔘 Download from https://www.eclipse.org/downloads/packages/release the package you want.
 Ensure you choose the **Eclipse IDE for Eclipse Committers** version.

+🔘 Open your **Eclipse IDE for Eclipse Committers**, create an empty workspace and install the version of CDT you want to use.
+You must install, at least, the main features.
+Restart the program.

+🔘 Go here and select the branch which name contains the name of your CDT version.

-🔘 Select the branch and download the workspace inside the branch repo into your computer.
+🔘 Download the branch.
+It contains a workspace inside the branch.

 🔘 Open your **Eclipse IDE for Eclipse Committers** and open the workspace.
 Wait until completes the building of the workspace.
+It probably doesn't have the auto build.

 🔘 Select in any project the export option -> Deployable plugins and fragments -> select all -> Directory -> Select the directory -> Click Finish.